2016 Scientific Research and Experimental Development tax credit claim

 The project is attempting to develop general purpose learning and thinking software for the autonomous control of robots.
 The approach is based on the development of a new artificial neural network (ANN).

 Current robot control software is not general purpose.
 It is specifically developed to function in a predefined environment with predefined tasks to be performed.
 An example is Google’s self-driving car control software.
 Learning capability, if present, is limited to this environment.
-General purpose artificial intelligence architectures exist but are not designed for robot control i.e. they are not grounded on sensory input and device activation.
+General purpose artificial intelligence (AGI) architectures exist but are not designed for robot control i.e. they are not grounded on sensory input and device activation.
 Examples include ACT-R, SOAR, CLARION, LIDA, SIGMA and HTM.
 These AGI architectures are also applied only in specifically defined environments.
 DRAMA, MAXSON and Brook’s COG are experimental architectures designed for robot control but have not been applied with any general purpose success.
 When such architectures are grounded on real sensory input they also make heavy use of stochastic inference that becomes complex and is a heavy computational overhead.
 One of the reasons for the complexity of these architectures is that they do not use the same structures for pattern recognition and motor action control.

 This research is developing a new architecture to solve these problems.
-However there are no simple hierarchical ANNs based on binary nodes that are feed-forward and use reinforcement learning.
-There are also no ANNs that grow nodes in a hierarchy for both recognizing objects / sequences and for learning new action habits.
+However there are no simple hierarchical (deep learning) ANNs based on binary nodes that are feed-forward and use reinforcement learning.
+There are also no ANNs that grow nodes in a hierarchy for both recognizing objects and sequences as well as for learning new action habits.
 Even the deep learning pattern recognition ANNs, such as convolutional neural networks, do not add nodes dynamically as they learn.

-- Use binary neurons (binons) with reinforcement learning.
+- Uses binary neurons (binons) with reinforcement learning.

-- Grow the ANN by adding nodes for parallel (spatial) and sequential (temporal) pattern recognition.
+- Grows the ANN by adding nodes for parallel (spatial) and sequential (temporal) pattern recognition.
 Does not separate the training phase from the testing phase – is always learning.

-- Convert graduated sensor readings (sub-symbolic) into symbolic stimuli.
+- Converts graduated sensor readings (sub-symbolic) into symbolic stimuli.

-- Transfer short term memory traces into long term memory.
+- Transfers short term memory traces into long term memory.

-- Learn action habits and integrate them into the associated hierarchical behavior network.
+- Learns action habits and integrates them into the associated hierarchical behavior network.

-- Execute action habits subconsciously while thinking about other actions (simulation based on experience).
+- Executes action habits subconsciously while thinking about other actions (simulation based on experience).